1917–18 NHL season: Regular season

-The new league faced stiff competition for players from a number of other leagues including the Pacific Coast Hockey Association.
-Also, filling rosters was a challenge because the talent pool was decimated by World War I.
+The new league faced stiff competition for players from the rival Pacific Coast Hockey Association (PCHA).
+Also, filling rosters was a challenge because many players were fighting in World War I.

 The Wanderers were in trouble from the start of the season.
 They won their home opener but drew only 700 fans.
 The Wanderers then lost the next three games and owner Lichtenhein threatened to withdraw from the league unless he could get some players.
-Although they could have acquired Joe Malone in the draft, they turned to the PCHA and signed goaltender Hap Holmes.
-They also obtained permission to sign such players as Frank Foyston, Jack Walker and others if they could do so.
+Although they could have acquired Joe Malone in the draft, they turned to the PCHA and in exchange for waiving their claim on Gordon Roberts, signed goaltender Hap Holmes.They immediately offered him to Toronto for Reg Noble.
+Toronto turned down the deal, but kept the door open for obtaining Holmes.
+The Wanderers also obtained permission to sign such players as Frank Foyston, Jack Walker and others if they could do so.
 The Wanderers loaned Holmes to the Seattle Metropolitans of the PCHA, but he eventually found his way back to the NHL when Seattle loaned him to Toronto.

 A league meeting was planned to deal with the situation, but on January 2, 1918, the matter was resolved when the Westmount Arena burned down, leaving the Canadiens and Wanderers homeless.
 The Canadiens moved into the 3,250 seat Jubilee Rink.
 The Hamilton arena offered to provide a home for the Wanderers, but Lichtenhein disbanded the team on January 4, after the other clubs refused to give him any players.
 The remaining three teams would complete the season.

 The last active player from the inaugural season was Reg Noble, who retired following the 1933 Stanley Cup playoffs.